-Recently I was asked how to calculate the number of hours between two points in time on different days.
+Recently I was asked how to subtract time in Excel (time difference) or how to calculate the number of hours between two points in time on different days.
 Since this was in a reader comment, I gave a brief answer that requires a fuller account here.

 Dates and Times are all part of the master plan in Excel.
 Once you “get” the fundamentals, the rest is just icing on the cake.